 - 12 oz or 360 mL of beer

 - 5 oz or 150 mL of wine, or

 - 1.5 oz or 45 mL of distilled spirits.

-Diet and Activities
+Activities

-Participants are required to maintain a similar diet and levels of activity during the double-blind study period.
-Starting a new diet or exercise program or new strenuous activity is not allowed.
+Participants are required to maintain similar levels of activity during the double-blind study period.
+Starting a new exercise program or new strenuous activity is not allowed.